 - Should an investor be primarily interested in price or value?

-- What does a speculator / trader focus on?
+- What does a speculator/trader focus on?

 - What is the difference between speculation and investment?

 It is important to understand what the last email actually said.
 At no time was the suggestion made that risks be ignored.
 What was said, is that risks should be analyzed that can actually be known – rather than speculating on ones which cannot.
-There is a big difference in the two statements.
+There is a big difference between the two statements.

 For example, is sitting on "lots of cash" risky?